kosugitti/Exametrika/README.md

 aid in interpreting the results.
 For more details, please refer to Section 8.5 of the text(Shojima,2022).

+Please note that the GA may take a considerable amount of time, depending on the number of items and the size of the population.

 ``` r
 StrLearningGA(J5S10,population=20,Rs=0.5,Rm=0.002,maxParents = 2,
               maxGeneration=100,crossover=2,elitism=2)